-Cardiovascular disease (CVD) is a general term used to describe the heart or blood vessels disease.
-CVD is usually linked to the build-up of fats deposits in the arteries (atherosclerosis) and an increase in the risk of blood coagulation.
-There are 4 main types of CVD which includes: Coronary heart disease (which occurs when movement of oxygenated blood to the hearts muscle is blocked or reduced).
-Strokes and TIAs, Peripheral arterial disease, Aortic disease.
+Cardiovascular disease (CVD) is a general term used to describe heart or blood vessels disease.
+CVD is usually linked to the buildup of fats deposits in the arteries (atherosclerosis) and an increase in the risk of blood coagulation.
+There are 4 main types of CVD which includes: Coronary heart disease (which occurs when movement of oxygenated blood to the hearts muscle is blocked or reduced), Strokes and TIAs, Peripheral arterial disease, Aortic disease.

-In 2019, an estimated sum of 17.9million death occurred as a result of from CVD, which represents 32% of all global deaths.
+In 2019, an estimated sum of 17.9 million death occurred from CVD, which represents 32% of all global deaths.
 Heart attack and strokes contributed 85% of these deaths.
-Low income and middle income countries has over three quarters of deaths caused by CVD, as reported by WHO [22].
+Low income and middle income countries have over three quarters of deaths caused by CVD, as reported by WHO [22].

 Research where the dichloromethane extract of A. paniculata was tested on Langendorff permeated rats hearts [23], the coronary vessels, cardiac muscle contraction, and also the heart rates of the rats was examined.
-At the end of the study, the pressure exerted during the fluid movement through the circulatory system or blood stream was noticeably reduced by up to 24.5 ± 3.0 at (P <0.05) at doses of 3mg and 29.4 ± 8.5 mmHg (P < 0.05) at 1mg respectively, the 3mg dosage also reduced the heart rate by up to 49.5 ± 11.4 beats/minute (P < 0.05).
+At the end of the study, the pressure exerted during the fluid movement through the circulatory system or blood stream was noticeably reduced by up to $24.5 \pm 3.0$ at (P <0.05) at doses of 3mg and $29.4 \pm 8.5$ mmHg (P < 0.05) at 1mg respectively, the 3mg dosage also reduced the heart rate by up to $49.5 \pm 11.4$ beats/minute (P < 0.05).
 The study showed that A. paniculata exhibits cardiovascular activity [23].